 Since its inception, it has enjoyed exceptional ratings and has even spawned two spin-offs, ‘Grown-ish’ and ‘Mixed-ish’.
-With season six concluding a few months back, the die-hard fans of the show must be curious to know when ‘Black-ish’ season 7 will grace our television screens.
-In this article, we try to answer that question.
+With season six having wrapped up, the die-hard fans of the show must be curious to know when ‘Black-ish’ season 7 will grace our television screens.
+In this article, we will answer that question.

 Black-ish Season 7 Release Date

 ‘Black-ish’ season 6 premiered on September 24, 2019, on ABC, and went on to air 23 episodes before coming to an end on May 5, 2020.

 On May 21, 2020, the show was renewed for season 7, along with its spin-off ‘Mixed-ish’ (for the sophomore season).
 However, on June 17, 2020, the network released its 2020-2021 Fall Schedule in which Barris’ comedy series was not featured, indicating that it would likely premiere as a mid-season replacement.
 However, only a day later, ABC went back on the decision and listed ‘Black-ish’ in its traditional place in the Fall Schedule.